Skip to main content

 Wokwi simulates a complete network stack: starting at the lowest 802.11 MAC Layer, through the IP and TCP/UDP layers, all the way up to protocols such as DNS, HTTP, MQTT, CoAP, etc. You can view the raw WiFi traffic using a network protocol analyzer such as Wireshark.

 First, run an ESP32 project that uses the WiFi in the simulator.
-Then, go to the code editor, press F1 and choose Download WiFi Packet Capture (PCAP) file.
+Then, click on the WiFi icon, and choose Download PCAP file.
 Your browser will download a file called wokwi.pcap.
 Use Wireshark to open this file.

 The following screen shot shows an example of an HTTP request packet capture: